Tsunami warnings fading after one of the largest earthquakes ever recorded. Here's what to know

 What a tsunami is

 Tsunamis are waves triggered by earthquakes, underwater volcanic eruptions and submarine landslides.
-After an underwater earthquake, the seafloor rises and drops, which lifts water up and down.
+After an underwater earthquake, the shaking of the seafloor moves water.
 The energy from this transfers to waves.

 Many people think of tsunamis as one wave.
 But they are typically multiple waves that rush ashore like a fast-rising tide.